PPOM fields fail to display on WPML translated product pages

 After saving the field group and the translated product assignment, clear your site cache and retest the translated product page in an incognito or private browsing window.

-If you need the same PPOM fields across multiple translated products, use shared category or tag assignments whenever possible.
-Otherwise, attach the field group to each translated product individually.
+If you prefer not to use this filter, use shared category or tag assignments whenever possible, or attach the field group to each translated product individually.